Fischer Lab of Plant Community and Ecosystem Ecology

 We also continue work on the Evergreen Ecological Observation Network (EEON) project in our local forests.
 Check out the EEON page for more on this work.

-Finally, this year we will begin a series of new projects evaluating plant and soil responses to tephra deposits in forests from the 1980 eruption of Mount St Helens!
-It has been more than 30 years since the eruption and we will be looking at how soils have recovered after this massive disturbance in collaboration with Don Zobel (OSU) and Joe Antos (UBC).
+Our Work continues at Mount St. Helens, evaluating plant and soil responses to tephra deposits in old-growth forests and clear-cuts from the 1980 eruption of Mount St Helens!
+It has been more than 30 years since the eruption and we are looking at 1) forest understory community response, and 2) how soils ave recovered.
+This work is in close collaboration with Don Zobel (OSU) and Joe Antos (U Victoria).
 Check back for more on this exciting new project

 Check out our publications page for more recent work!
-You can contact us directly through
+You can contact us directly.